 Photo: UrbanDruid / Wikimedia Commons / Image For Representation Only

 Con Dao Islands are in southern Vietnam, surrounded by the sea.
-The islands have small fishing villages and quiet beaches.
+One of the best places to go in Vietnam in November, the islands have small fishing villages and quiet beaches.
 In the past, Con Dao had prisons built by the French, which are now converted to museums.
 The national park has hiking trails and rare wildlife.
 Seafood is the main part of the local cuisine, with fresh fish and crab dishes.
 The island has a relaxed way of life, with small cafes and local markets.
 It is one of the beautiful places to visit in Vietnam, especially for people who enjoy nature and learning about history.

 Major Attractions: Con Dao National Park, Con Dao Prison, Dam Trau Beach